AlexandreSaPt/fs_recruit/readme.md

         v_apps2 = average(avgBuffer2, AVG_SAMPLES);
         sendAPPS(v_apps1,v_apps2);
 ```

+Moreover, I believe the difference in the AVG_SAMPLES is due to a compromised being made, in which, although you want that average, you also want it to be freaking FAST BABY (being aware that the sample period in both is the same)

+#define APPS_READ_PERIOD_MS 20
+#define AVG_SAMPLES 5

+#define SENSOR_SAMPLE_PERIOD 20    // ms
+#define AVG_SAMPLES 20

 ### 3
 Check out the R2D(Ready To Drive) code on the C3 state machine.
 In the condition below we use a timer (R2DTimer) to check the brake was engaged instead of just checking the brake pressure received from can, why?